fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 :::

-**3. Specify the Number of Validators**: Select how many validator keys you want to generate.
+**3. Specify the Validator Number**: Select how many validator keys you want to generate to deposit stake.

 ```text
 > 10